BridgesLab/PrecisionNutrition/Human Genetics/ANALYSIS.md

   total-expression (`ge`) eQTL MR is not viable (functional variants null for `ge`;
   GTEx underpowered; eQTLGen lead multiallelic & absent from the calcium GWAS).
   Future avenues noted (splice-QTL / eQTLGen-full); not critical.
+- **2026-08-11** — **Closed the sample-overlap thread** (evidence-chain §3b).
+Added
+  an overlap- and pleiotropy-robust arm for cholesterol → heel BMD: MR-APSS and CAUSE, each on an overlapping (GLGC 2021) and an overlap-free (GLGC 2013, pre-UKB) exposure.
+Overlap is detectable (C₁₂ = 0.023 vs ~0) but immaterial (0.17 SE).
+The effect survives at −0.056 (MR-APSS, p = 0.034) and −0.037 in the clean arm; CAUSE is directionally consistent (γ = −0.040) but its model comparison is inconclusive in both arms — it cannot separate causal from sharing *or* from null.
+MRAID excluded by design (two-sample assumption violated);
+  deferred to a UKB → MGI/BioVU design.
+Rationale and full method matrix in `ROBUST_MR.md`.